 Years ago while working at a TV station in Lynchburg, Virginia, I had the privilege of doing a story on James Hazelwood.
-Hazelwood was a retired Navy Seal who served in World War II, the Korean War, and the Vietnam War.
+Hazelwood was a retired Navy Seal who served in World War II, the Korean Conflict, and the Vietnam War.
 Although he served his country for 32 years and was awarded two Purple Hearts, he rarely talked about his military service.
-He wanted to avoid being singled out as a “hero” for doing something he considered his duty.
+He didn’t want to be singled out as a “hero” for doing something he considered his duty.

-I recently came across a folder containing his letters and transcripts of some of our conversations.
-Today, on the anniversary of the attack on Pearl Harbor, I am remembering my friend James Hazelwood.
+Years after his death, I came across a folder containing his letters and transcripts of some of our conversations.
+Today, on the anniversary of the attack on Pearl Harbor, I remember my friend James Hazelwood.

 He was 24 years old and had just arrived in Hawaii in December of 1941.
 He was off-duty and on his way to the pool for an early Sunday morning swim when the surprise attack began.